Facts about Ross Perot

 Ross Perot Biography

-Ross Perot is the businessman who ran for president as an independent in 1992 and 1996, runs which may have led to the election and re-election of Bill Clinton.
+Ross Perot was the businessman who ran for president as an independent in 1992 and 1996, runs which may have led to the election and re-election of Bill Clinton.

 Ross Perot was a salesman for IBM when he founded Electronic Data Systems in 1962.
 Perot managed to turn EDS into a multi-billion dollar corporation, becoming one of America’s richest men.